akretion/yousign-connector/yousign_connector/README.rst

 ======================

 * The images of the signatures are always included on the last page of each PDF.
-* The position of the signatures on the last page are not configurable in Odoo, but you can inherit the method *signature_position()* of the class *yousign.request* to modify the default position.

 Bug Tracker
 ===========